jcutrell/jonathancutrell/content/blog/2023-01-20-wont-and-cant.md

 If you take nothing else away from this post, let it be this:

-> If you want someone to do something they aren't doing, there can only be two
-> reasons: they can't, or they won't.
+<Blockquote>If you want someone to do something they aren't doing, there can only be two reasons: they can't, or they won't.</Blockquote>

 These are not mutually exclusive; sometimes they can, but they won't.
 Sometimes they can't, but they would if they could.